| ||

 The character of the old has been retained in the rebuilding, only the present newness giving away what has been replaced.

-Going down to the harbour, more signs of rebuilding but the main thing is the natural beauty of the area.
+Going down to the harbour, these 2010 photos show something of the natural beauty of the river valley.

 The headland at the harbour mouth, shaped by the Atlantic storms it guards the harbour from.